AdobeDocs/experience-manager-65.en/help/assets/aem-cc-integration-best-practices.md

  </tbody>
 </table>

 This article focuses primarily on the first two aspects of the collaboration needs.
 Distribution and sourcing of assets at scale is briefly mentioned as a use case.
 For such needs solutions, consider Adobe Brand Portal or Asset Share Commons.
-Alternate solutions such as [AEM Assets Brand Portal](https://helpx.adobe.com/experience-manager/brand-portal/user-guide.html), solutions that can be built based on [Asset Share](/help/assets/assets-finder-editor.md) components, [Link Share](/help/assets/link-sharing.md), using [AEM Assets web UI](/help/assets/managing-assets-touch-ui.md) should be reviewed based on specific requirement.
+Alternate solutions such as [AEM Assets Brand Portal](https://helpx.adobe.com/experience-manager/brand-portal/user-guide.html), solutions that can be built based on [Asset Share Commons](https://adobe-marketing-cloud.github.io/asset-share-commons/) components, [Link Share](/help/assets/link-sharing.md), using [AEM Assets web UI](/help/assets/managing-assets-touch-ui.md) should be reviewed based on specific requirement.

 ![Creative Cloud connections for AEM: Deciding which capability to use](assets/creative-connections-aem.png)